 - If the chocolate thickens up too much while you’re dipping, melt it again for a few seconds, until you reach the desired consistency.

-- You can decorate these peanut butter balls with sprinkles, sea salt, or just drizzle some extra chocolate over top, like I did!
+- You can decorate these with sprinkles, sea salt, or just drizzle some extra chocolate over top, like I did!

-You can even use a toothpick for dipping these peanut butter balls into the chocolate.
-It tends to get a little messier, but it works!
+Pro Tip: You can even use a toothpick for dipping the balls into the chocolate.
+It tends to get a little messier, but it works

 Can You Freeze Peanut Butter Balls?